 Review by Fiona Jerome

 The Complete Crumb Comics Vol 6 presents the work of Robert Crumb in as close to chronological order as anyone can remember it appearing, Underground comix not being known for their regularity of printing and Underground artists and writers not being known for their clear memories of the 1960s.
 Covering less than a year, it’s a rich period in which Crumb is obviously in demand.
-The colour section features covers for a variety of titles to which he contributed including Zap, Big Ass Comics, Gothic Blimp Works and Motor City Comix.
-Whereas a year or two ago Crumb was mostly drawing for a couple of titles, now his work was appearing in a broader range of titles including the Village Voice and Snatch.
+The colour section features covers for a variety of titles to which he contributed including Zap, Big Ass Comics, Gothic Blimp Works and Motor City Comix (sample art).
+Whereas a year or two before Crumb was mostly drawing for a couple of titles, now his work was appearing in a broader range of titles including the Village Voice and Snatch.